piano-miles/SPANet/docs/EventInfo.md

 ## `REGRESSIONS` & `CLASSIFICATIONS`

-These sections define the additional regression and classification targets associated to any part of the event tree.
+These sections define the additional regression and classification targets associated with any part of the event tree.
 These are optional and may be left out if you do not wish to train a model to perform these tasks.
-These two sections have identical structure.
+These two sections have identical structures.
 We will use `REGRESSIONS` for these descriptions.

 ```yaml
 REGRESSIONS: